X-lab2017/open-digger/sample_data/README.md

 #### Python Version

+The format `$${}` represents the values of a chosen Python kernel in the Kernels table.

 Start your ClickHouse container, which should be set up in the last step.
 Now:

 1. Clone OpenDigger `git clone https://github.com/X-lab2017/open-digger.git`

 2. Enter the repo path `cd open-digger`

+   *If use the kernel pycjs: Install the necessary packages `npm install`.

-3. Go to the `src` folder in the open-digger root directory, create a file named 'local_config.py' for Python Kernel with the following contents:
+3. Go to the `$${kernel_src_dir}` folder in the open-digger root directory, create a file named 'local_config.py' for Python Kernel with the following contents:

    ```python
    local_config = {